RiceComp215-Staff/RiceChecks/README.md

     directly from the command-line (e.g., `java -jar AnnoAutoGrader-fat-0.1.jar --project p1 grade`), then this Jar file has everything necessary.
   - `AnnotationAutoGrader-annotations-0.1.jar` -- a tiny Jar file, including *only* the annotations and nothing else.
-If you want to leave the autograde annotations in code that students see, but otherwise don't expect the students to run the autograder, this is the bare minimum.
+This is the only dependency you want to be visible to student projects, so they don't accidentally start calling into other autograder functions.

-- The usage we recommend is including `AnnoAutoGrader-0.1.jar` as a dependency in Gradle
+- Our sample gradle files use `AnnotationAutoGrader-annotations-0.1.jar` as a dependency for student code, and from Gradle will invoke the main autograder library
   - Add appropriate tasks and dependencies to build.gradle
     - Task to extract autograder policy to yaml file
     - Task to run autograder based on yaml file